ISLANDORA DIGITAL REPOSITORY

 Getting Started with Digital Asset Management

-Contact us if you would like more information on starting an online repository solution that meets your needs.
+Contact us if you would like more information on starting an online repository.

 The following are some tips and strategies about building digital archives from some of our current partners.

-It’s really important to take enough time for planning, defining goals and scope, and to think about how you want the repository organized.
+Take enough time for planning, defining goals and scope, and deciding how the repository will be organized.

 - Define repository goals, vision, and organization early on in the planning process.